top of page

 How Businesses Can Maximize Employee Productivity While Working Remotely

-Since the advent of the COVID-19 pandemic, more and more companies have adopted the work-from-home culture as their predominant style of work.
+Today, more and more companies have adopted the work-from-home culture as their predominant style of work.
 Not only does this allow managers and business owners to cut back on operational expenditure, many workers are happier working remotely.
-It was reported in 2019 that 81% of on-site workers think that they`ll be happier working remotely.

-Interestingly, reports from studies conducted during the pandemic and even more recently lend support to this claim.
 Working from home obviously creates room for more flexibility, which lots of workers say helps to boost their productivity.
-A recent study conducted by Airtasker shows that employees working from home spent less time trying to avoid work, took more breaks, and were more productive.
+For example, employees working from home spend less time trying to avoid work, took more breaks, and can be more productive.

 Overall, both employers and employees in many different industries, having seen the benefits of working from home, have either partially or fully switched to a remote work model.

 But managing employees on-site is different from managing them remotely.
 And for some business owners, that is a big concern.
-In this post, you`ll find pro tips on how to maximize the productivity of your employees assuming you intend to adopt or have already adopted the remote work model for your company.
+In this post, we provode pro tips on how to maximize the productivity of your employees assuming you intend to adopt or have already adopted the remote work model for your company.

 1. Empower Your Employees with the Resources They Need to Excel